nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SERVICE_URL> URL for single service

 <strong>Endpoints (Optional):</strong>
+The endpoints are only available for service descriptions of type REST or OPENAPI3.

 * <ENDPOINT_PATH> path for the endpoint.
 * <ENDPOINT_METHOD> method for the endpoint (GET, POST, PUT...)